-There’s no doubt that lighting had the biggest downgrade during the Dreamcast-Gamecube conversion of Sonic Adventure.
+There’s no doubt that lighting was the biggest downgrade in the Dreamcast-Gamecube conversion of Sonic Adventure.
 It’s easily the most noticeable downgrade in the entire game, and the most serious from a technical standpoint.
 Let’s compare lighting systems in SA1 and SADX and see how they perform against each other.
 Thanks to reverse engineering we know quite a bit on how they work.

 The Dreamcast version of the game has a pretty interesting lighting system (referred to internally as “LANTERN”) that uses color palettes.
 The lighting information for each level is stored in a pair of files: the PL file (PL*.BIN) contains the palettes, and the SL file (SL*.bin) contains light direction and some miscellaneous information.
 Let’s talk about the PL files first.
 Here is a typical set of palettes found in a PL file (Twinkle Park Act 1):

 The Dreamcast version’s lighting system uses a formula to calculate the “brightness index” of each vertex (point) in the scene, which is used to select colors in the palette.
 Several factors, such as the model’s normals and light direction (stored in the SL file) affect brightness index calculation.
 If we visualized brightness indices (from white being maximum brightness to black being completely unlit), it would look something like this:

 Now look at the palette list again.
 The left row is diffuse palettes.
 Diffuse palettes contain colors that the original (fullbright) texture gets multiplied by, like using Photoshop’s “Multiply” blending mode.
 Specular colors are added on top of the result of the multiplication, in a similar way Photoshop’s “Add” blending mode works.
 Because it’s additive, specular lighting creates highlights.
 The “gloss” on Sonic and other characters is an example of specular lighting.